Cycling in Italy: The Ultimate Guide

-Cycling in Italy is truly all that it’s cracked up to be.
-It’s by far the most popular cycling destination in Europe and welcoming to cyclists of all levels.
-Dating as far back as 1909, the inception of the Giro d’Italia, Italy’s strongest cycling tradition lies in the regions of Tuscany, Veneto and Lombardy.
+Cycling in Italy truly is everything it’s cracked up to be.
+By far the most popular cycling destination in Europe, it’s welcoming to cyclists of all levels.
+The history of cycling here dates as far back as the inception in 1909 of the Giro d’Italia and is still going strong today, particularly in the regions of Tuscany, Veneto and Lombardy.

-With so many things to see and hundreds of kilometers of pavement to roll over, I know how overwhelming this choice can be.
+With so many things to see and hundreds of kilometers of pavement to roll over, I know how overwhelming the choices can be.

-If you love exploring and taking on new challenges, this cycling in Italy guide is for you.
-It would be an impossible task to consider any cycling guide complete, but keep reading if you’d like to learn about the most popular cycling regions, Gran Fondo’s and events in Italy.
+It would have to be impossible to consider any cycling guide complete, but If you love exploring and taking on new challenges, this guide to cycling in Italy is for you.
+Keep reading if you’d like to learn about the most popular cycling regions, Gran Fondos and other events in Italy.

-I’ll take you through the basics — what you need to know about cycling in Italy, on toward Tuscany, Umbria, Dolomites, Italian Lakes, Verona & Lake Garda, Piedmont, Puglia and Sicily.
+I’ll take you through everything you need to know about cycling in Italy, including the regions of Tuscany, Umbria, Dolomites, Italian Lakes, Verona & Lake Garda, Piedmont, Puglia and Sicily.

 The Apennine mountains from Emilia Romagna to Basilicata and including Il Pirata’s Cippo di Carpegna, are extraordinary and cycling-worthy but at the tail end of the bell curve, so I’ve left them out.
 Sardegna is also a popular cyclists destination, but without enough personal experience, I’ve left it out, too.

 Now, without any further ado, here’s to your next cycling in Italy journey.
 And as always, if you have any suggestions or tips, I’d love to hear them.